 Number Talks are short, daily activities that allow students to have meaningful and highly engaging conversations about mathematics.
 Show students the front of the card, and ask the prompts on the back.
 These exchanges will lead to the development of more accurate, efficient, and flexible strategies for students!

-There are a number of number talk resources — from volume to measurement and beyond!
+Explore our teacher team’s favorite number talk resources — from volume to measurement and beyond!

 Play Around the World

-Here’s how to play Around the World:
+Here’s How to Play Around the World:

 - Students sit in a circle.